omercan1105/UnityPathfinding/README.md

 # UnityPathfinding
-A simple pathfinding system in Unity using A* algorithm and Manhattan movement
+A simple pathfinding system in Unity using A* algorithm with Manhattan distance for movement and Euclidean distance as a heuristic.

 All obstacles and goals are generated randomly.